the-events-calendar/products-extensions/README.md

 ### Specify Tribe Plugins Required by the Extension (Optional)

-Any Tribe Plugins that this Extensions needs to be present should be specified within the `construct()` function.
+**Any Tribe plugins that this Extensions needs to be present should be specified within the `construct()` function.**

 Inserting this line indicates that it requires The Events Calendar version 4.3 or greater to be active for our example extension to run:

 ```
 $this->add_required_plugin( 'Tribe__Events__Main', '4.3' );